MattiaSarti/neural-network-in-the-browser/README.md

     <p>A Neural Network Deployed on the Client Side</p>
 </h1>

-In this toy example, the page background and the displayed picture change according to the sentiment (positive, neutral or negative) of the input text when clicking "Update Sentiment.
+In this toy example, the page background and the displayed picture change according to the sentiment (positive, neutral or negative) detected on the input text when clicking "Update Sentiment".

 ## Examples